raj-kawyanshu/Safarana/README.md

   # Elaborate Idea as Actor

-  This is a code bundle for Elaborate Idea as Actor.
-The original project is available at https://www.figma.com/design/cjBwNF05Sr9m2qafDtQHzI/Elaborate-Idea-as-Actor.
+  This is a code bundle for Travel Website Safarana.

   ## Running the code